 Width.
-The horizontal distance measured between the side lot lines as described in Section 17.30.020.B (Measurement of Lot Width).
+The horizontal distance measured between the side lot lines as described between side property lines measured either as an average for the lot or as a minimum at the front property line in compliance within Section 17.30.0320.CB (Measurement of Lot Width).